garagehive/garagehive.github.io/docs/garagehive-setting-card-terminals-into-integration-mode.md

 ---
 layout: docs
-title: How to Set Card Terminal Into Integration Mode
+title: How to Set Card Terminals Into Integration Mode
 ---

 ### Dojo A920 Card Terminal